LuseroNajera/LuseroNajera/README.md

 Database and Development Intern for a non profit organization.
 Through both my internship and academic coursework, I have gained hands-on experience and expertise in database management, reports, data analytics, and data visualizations.

 💠Skills acquired:
-  - Develop dashboards and reports using Tableau and Salesforce.
+  - Develop dashboards and reports using SAP and Salesforce.
   - Conduct data analysis and reporting using Google Sheets and Excel.
   - Query data using SQL in school projects.
   - Ensuring accurate and up-to-date information in the database system.